dagfs/pure-spa/readme.md

 ## Templates

-We need some way of showing content.
-By defining page, we can create templates for the different content we want to show and add the static content for each page.
+Lets start by creating some way of showing content.
+We will do this by creating a page class that will be hidden by default.
+In the next section we will look at code that will add a class to the active page to show the correct content.
+The main page gets to be the default page shown until the javascript has loaded.

+The templates we create for the SPA let us add static content and placeholders for the different pages.
+We often know much of the content of each page and then only parts of the page that is dynamic.

 ```html
 <html>